 - To test the led, use Lithium Batt Cell CR2031 (3v);

-- To avoid short circuit use a custom electronic board.
+- To avoid short circuit using a custom electronic board.
 Let’s make one for this project;

-- Another detail key concerns is about wire connections of the circuit.
-Carefully follow above schematic;
+- Another detail key concern is about the wire connections of the circuit.
+Carefully follow the above schematic;

 - Have a professional bench for soldering.
 I used the home’s kitchen and my wife does not like at all…

-- In order not to cause a short circuit I used the drill bit to break the tracks by openning some shallow holes.
+- In order not to cause a short circuit I used the drill bit to break the tracks by opening some shallow holes.
 See photos on my GoogleDrive(c).
-The ideal is a board with a high quality FR-4 double sided and through-hole plated prototyping perfboards like this one…
+The ideal is a board with a high-quality FR-4 double sided and through-hole plated prototyping perfboards like this one…

 - Always have two parts of each component at hand.
 Avoid long waiting for the postman …

 - Especially have a lot of fun!
 The yummy is the process … we’re not even talked about when your prototype works…it’s a wonderful feeling :D

 - and if it does not work, much will be learned \o/…